refinedev/refine/documentation/docs/ui-frameworks/antd/hooks/field/useCheckboxGroup.md

 });
 ```

-Amount of records to fetch in radio group buttons.
+Amount of records to fetch in checkboxes.
 ### `queryOptions`

 ```tsx